-An impacted tooth simply means that it is “stuck” and cannot erupt into function.
+An impacted tooth simply means that it is “stuck” in the jawbone and cannot erupt properly.
 Patients frequently develop problems with impacted third molar (wisdom) teeth.
-These teeth get “stuck” in the back of the jaw and can develop painful infections among a host of other problems (see Impacted Wisdom Teeth under Procedures).
+These teeth get “stuck” in the back of the jaw and can develop painful infections or other problems (see Impacted Wisdom Teeth under Procedures).
 Since there is rarely a functional need for wisdom teeth, they are usually extracted if they develop problems.
-The maxillary cuspid (upper eyetooth) is the second most common tooth to become impacted.
-The cuspid tooth is a critical tooth in the dental arch and plays an important role in your “bite”.
+The maxillary cuspids (upper eyeteeth) are the second most common teeth to become impacted.
+They are critical to the dental arch and play an important role in your “bite.”
 The cuspid teeth are very strong biting teeth and have the longest roots of any human teeth.
-They are designed to be the first teeth that touch when your jaws close together so they guide the rest of the teeth into the proper bite.
+They are designed to be the first teeth that touch when your jaws close together, and a a result, they guide the rest of the teeth into the proper bite.

 Normally, the maxillary cuspid teeth are the last of the “front” teeth to erupt into place.
 They usually come into place around age 13 and cause any space left between the upper front teeth to close tighter together.
 If a cuspid tooth gets impacted, every effort is made to get it to erupt into its proper position in the dental arch.
 The techniques involved to aid eruption can be applied to any impacted tooth in the upper or lower jaw, but most commonly they are applied to the maxillary cuspid (upper eye) teeth.
-Sixty percent of these impacted eyeteeth are located on the palatal (roof of the mouth) side of the dental arch.
-The remaining impacted eye teeth are found in the middle of the supporting bone but stuck in an elevated position above the roots of the adjacent teeth or out to the facial side of the dental arch.
+Sixty percent of these impacted cuspids are located on the palatal (roof of the mouth) side of the dental arch.
+The remainder are in the middle of the supporting bone but stuck in an elevated position above the roots of adjacent teeth or out to the facial side of the dental arch.

 Exposure and Bracketing of an Impacted Cuspid

 You can expect a limited amount of bleeding from the surgical sites after surgery.
-Although there will be some discomfort after surgery at the surgical sites, most patients find Tylenol or Advil to be more than adequate to manage any pain they may have.
+Although there will be some discomfort after surgery, most patients find Tylenol or Advil to be more than adequate to manage any pain they may have.
 Within two to three days after surgery there is usually little need for any medication at all.
-There may be some swelling from holding the lip up to visualize the surgical site; it can be minimized by applying ice packs to the lip for the afternoon after surgery.
+Swelling can be minimized by applying ice packs to the lip after surgery.
 Bruising is not a common finding at all after these cases.
 A soft, bland diet is recommended at first, but you may resume your normal diet as soon as you feel comfortable chewing.
 It is advised that you avoid sharp food items like crackers and chips as they will irritate the surgical site if they jab the wound during initial healing.
 Your doctor will see you seven to ten days after surgery to evaluate the healing process and make sure you are maintaining good oral hygiene.
-You should plan to see your orthodontist within 1-14 days to activate the eruption process by applying the proper rubber band to the chain on your tooth.
-As always your doctor is available at the office or can be beeped after hours if any problems should arise after surgery.
-Simply call Montrose Oral & Maxillofacial Surgery at 970-240-4485 if you have any questions.
+You should plan to see your orthodontist within 1-14 days.